gabor-boros/questdb-stock-market-dashboard/README.md

         conn.execute(text(query))
 ```

-Using the Finnhub `client` we get a quote for the given symbol.
-After the quote is retrieved successfully, we prepare an SQL query to insert the quote into the database.
-At the end of the function, as the last step, we open a connection to QuestDB and insert the new quote.
+Using the Finnhub `client`, we get a quote for the given symbol.
+After the quote
+is retrieved successfully, we prepare an SQL query to insert the quote into the
+database.
+At the end of the function, as the last step, we open a connection to
+QuestDB and insert the new quote.

 Congratulations!
-The worker is ready for use, let's try it out!
+The worker is ready for use; let's try it out!

 Execute the command below and wait some seconds to let Celery kick in:

-Soon, you will see that the tasks are scheduled and the database is slowly filling.
+Soon, you will see that the tasks are scheduled, and the database is slowly
+filling.

 ### A check-in